Lab Test

 In-Lab Processing

-A negative result for Strep Screen, Group A, will reflex to Group A Strep by NAA (EPIC LAB6907) for patients less than 16 years of age.
+A negative result for Strep Screen, Group A, will reflex to Group A Streptococcus by PCR for patients less than 16 years of age.

 Storage